stephenlutes/northpole/docs/parsers.rst

     Parses the given string by splitting by newline characters and returning the first string.

+    :param data: The data read from the input.txt file
+    :type data: str

+    :return: The data parsed into a single string.
+    :rtype: str

     Example 1: Parsed result would be ``santa``::

         santa